asvonavnsnvononaon/ITMT-Issta/README.md

 <img src="https://github.com/asvonavnsnvononaon/ITMT-Issta/blob/main/Paper_images/overview%20of%20ITMT.png" width="60%"/>

 This figure illustrates the workflow of ITMT, which consists of four main components.
 First, the LLM-based MR Generator automatically extracts MRs from traffic rules (Section 3.2).
 These MRs are expressed in Gherkin syntax to ensure structured and readable test scenarios.
 Second, the Test Scenario Generator creates continuous driving scenarios through image-to-image translation and diffusion-based image editing techniques (Section 3.3).
-Third, the Metamorphic Relations Validator verifies whether the model predictions satisfy the defined MRs (Section 3.4).<br>
+Third, the Metamorphic Relations Validator verifies whether the model predictions satisfy the defined MRs (Section 3.4).
+Since individual MRs only capture specific driving scenarios, we introduce an Iterative Testing Generator (Section 3.5) to explore the model's boundaries more thoroughly.<br>

 # 1. MRs Generator
  The LLM-based MR Generator automatically extracts MRs from traffic rules use file <a href='https://github.com/asvonavnsnvononaon/ITMT-Issta/blob/main/EXP_1.py' target='_blank'>EXP_1.py</a>.<br>